smurfix/asyncswagger11/README.rst

 Simply run ``python3 setup.py pytest``.

-Note that testing this module requires a version of httpretty that's been fixed to work with aiohttp.
+Note that standalone-testing this module currently is not possible.
+Previous versions required a hacked version of httpretty.

+TODO: use a local server instead.

 License
 -------